Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal.
-This can help in digestion and maintaining stable glucose levels.
+Drink plenty of water before and during your meal to aid in digestion and maintain stable blood sugar levels.

 Physical Activity